Connector architecture

 Privacy by design

 The connector follows an ephemeral data model as a security architecture choice.
-Verified credentials are processed in memory, delivered to your callback, and then deleted.
-You cannot retrieve historical verification results from the connector.
+For verification, credentials are processed in memory, delivered to your callback, and then deleted.
+For issuance, claim data provided in the credential offer is purged from the session when the flow fails, and the session itself expires after its TTL—at which point all remaining data is deleted.
+You cannot retrieve historical verification or issuance results from the connector.
 This design minimizes the attack surface by ensuring sensitive identity data does not accumulate in storage.

 Further reading